m3taphysics/ecs-kata/README.md

 Write a pure ECS solution to this problem, spawn food, and make the monster hunt for the food.

 ## Notes

+"World" is the name of the inital scene.
+Prefabs "Character" and "Collectable" are already created.

 There are two example systems that you can use as a starting point.
 They are located in the Scripts/ECS/Systems folder.